danmt/dynamic-component-loader/README.md

 }
 ```

-This service is way easier to understand, we created a Subject to manage the isLoggedIn state and two methods to many events into the subject.
-We created two private methods that return a function that returns a Promise of a Component.
+This service is way easier to understand.
+We created a `Subject` to manage the `isLoggedIn` state, and two methods to many events into the subject.
+We created two private methods that return a function that returns a `Promise` of a `Component`.

 > Yes, just like the ComponentLoader interface.

-And finally a magical method, `loadComponent` takes a ViewContainerRef and the isLoggedIn state.
-Clears the ViewContainerRef emptying it entirely.
-Then it calls the forChild method from AppService with the ViewContainerRef we just cleaned and for the ComponentLoader it has a ternary expression that determines which Component to load.
+And finally, a magical method: `loadComponent` takes a `ViewContainerRef` and the `isLoggedIn` state.
+Clears the ViewContainerRef, emptying it entirely.
+Then, it calls the forChild method from `AppService` with the `ViewContainerRef` we just cleaned, and for the `ComponentLoader`, it has a ternary expression that determines which `Component` to load.

 In order to make the loading of the components easier, we are going to create a directive that will help with that.
 Create a file `src/app/profile/profile-host.directive.ts`: